Learn About The Law

 Current as of January 01, 2025 | Updated by Findlaw Staff

-(2) Funding established pursuant to the MHSA may be used to assess whether a person has cooccurring mental health and substance use disorders and to treat a person who is preliminarily assessed to have cooccurring mental health and substance use disorders, even when the person is later determined not to be eligible for services provided with funding established pursuant to the MHSA.
+(4) Funding established pursuant to the Behavioral Health Services Act may be used to assess whether a person has a substance use disorder and to treat a person prior to a diagnosis of a substance use disorder, even when the person is later determined not to be eligible for services provided with funding established pursuant to the Behavioral Health Services Act.

-(f) If amendments to the Mental Health Services Act 1 are approved by the voters at the March 5, 2024, statewide primary election, this section shall become inoperative on July 1, 2026, and as of January 1, 2027, is repealed.
+(e) This section shall become operative on July 1, 2026, if amendments to the Mental Health Services Act 1 are approved by the voters at the March 5, 2024, statewide primary election.

 Cite this article: FindLaw.com - California Code, Welfare and Institutions Code - WIC § 5891.5 - last updated January 01, 2025 | https://codes.findlaw.com/ca/welfare-and-institutions-code/wic-sect-5891-5/